Realizing Immersive Communications in Human Digital Twin by Edge Computing Empowered Tactile Internet: Visions and Case Study: Introduction

-\item We propose a novel system framework, i.e., ECoTI for HDT, aiming to provide HDT with strong interactions and extremely immersive QoE services.
-To the best of our knowledge, this is the first framework that manages holistic HDT functions empowered by ECoTI, including data collection, processing and transfer. \item We rigorously analyze key design requirements and challenges of implementing ECoTI for HDT, and present the key steps and core guidelines. \item We show a particular case study of ECoTI for HDT in physical therapy to demonstrate the effectiveness of the proposed framework.
-The use case can also be considered as a design paradigm for other HDT applications that can improve human quality of life. \item We outline and discuss major open issues to inspire future research directions.
+\begin{itemize} \item We propose a novel communication framework, i.e., IC-HDT-ECoTI, aiming to provide HDT with strong interactions and extremely immersive QoE services.
+To the best of our knowledge, this is the first framework that manages holistic HDT functions empowered by IC-HDT-ECoTI, including data collection, processing and transfer. \item We rigorously analyze key design requirements and challenges of implementing IC-HDT-ECoTI, and present the key steps and core guidelines. \item We show a particular case study of IC-HDT-ECoTI in physical therapy, demonstrating the effectiveness of the proposed framework.
+This use case may also be considered as a reference for other HDT applications that can improve human quality of life. \item We outline and discuss major open issues to inspire future research directions. \end{itemize}